 - Remove the inlet hose from the nozzle and squeeze the dirty water out.

-- Then reconnect the hose.
+- Reconnect the hose.

-How to Clean the MSR Thru-Link Inline Filter
+How to Clean the MSR Thru-Link Inline Filter:

-- With the filter installed suck on the bite valve to pull water through the filter, filling the drink tube with filtered water.
+- With the filter installed, suck on the bite valve to pull water through the filter, filling the drink tube with filtered water.